-Benefit Description You Pay After the calendar year deductible Note: The calendar year deductible applies to almost all benefits in this Section.
+Benefit Description You After the calendar Note: The calendar year deductible applies to almost all benefits in this Section.
 We say "(No deductible)" when it does not apply.
-Surgical procedures High Option Standard Option A comprehensive range of services, such as: PPO: 15% of the Plan allowance PPO: 20% of the Plan allowance Operative procedures Non-PPO: 35% of the Plan Non-PPO: 45% of the Plan • Treatment of fractures, including casting allowance and any difference between our allowance and the billed amount allowance and any difference • Normal pre- and post-operative care by the surgeon between our allowance and the billed amount Correction of amblyopia and strabismus onicu aniouni Endoscopy procedures Biopsy procedures Removal of tumors and cysts Note: Prior authorization is required for outpatient spinal surgeries.
-Contact Cigna/CareAllies at 800-887-9735.
-See Other services on page 17 for additional information.

-Benefit Description You Pay After the calendar year deductible Surgical procedures (cont.)
-High Option Standard Option • Vasectomy Note: Voluntary sterilization for women is covered under Family planning , Section 5(a).
-PPO: 15% of the Plan allowance Non-PPO: 35% of the Plan PPO: 20% of the Plan allowance Non-PPO: 45% of the Plan Correction of congenital anomalies (see Reconstructive surgery) allowance and any difference between our allowance and the billed amount allowance and any difference between our allowance and the billed amount • Treatment of burns • Insertion of internal prosthetic devices.
-See 5(a) - Orthopedic and prosthetic devices for device coverage information • Assistant surgeons - we cover up to 20% of our allowance for the surgeon's charge • Surgical treatment of morbid obesity (bariatric surgery) may be eligible for benefits when the following plan criteria are met: - Eligible patients must be adults (over age 18) or adolescents (between the ages of 11 and 17) - The patient has a documented body mass index (BMI) of 40 or greater or 35-39.9 with at least one clinically significant obesity-related comorbidity - A statement from a physician, physician's assistant, nurse practitioner, licensed mental health provider, or registered dietician that the individual has failed previous attempts to achieve and maintain weight loss by medical management.
-A thorough multidisciplinary evaluation has been completed within the previous six months which includes ALL of the following: • a description of the proposed procedure • a separate medical evaluation from a physician other than the requesting surgeon that includes both a recommendation for bariatric surgery as well as a medical clearance for surgery • unequivocal clearance for bariatric surgery by a mental health provider • a nutritional evaluation by a physician or registered dietician Note: A reoperation or revisional bariatric surgical procedure is covered only when medically necessary or a complication has occurred.
-Note: Prior authorization for this procedure is required.
-Contact Cigna/CareAllies at 800-887-9735.
-See Other services on page 17 for additional information.
+Surgical procedures High Option Standard Option A comprehensive range of services, such as: PPO: 15% of the Plan allowance PPO: 20% of the Plan allowance Operative procedures Non-PPO: 35% of the Plan Non-PPO: 45% of the Plan Treatment of fractures, including casting allowance and any difference allowance and any difference Normal pre- and post-operative care by the surgeon between our allowance and the between our allowance and the Correction of amblyopia and strabismus billed amount billed amount Endoscopy procedures Biopsy procedures Removal of tumors and cysts • Vasectomy Correction of congenital anomalies (see Reconstructive surgery) Treatment of burns Insertion of internal prosthetic devices.
+See Section 5 (a) - Orthopedic and prosthetic devices for device coverage information Assistant surgeons - we cover up to 20% of our allowance for the surgeon's charge • Surgical treatment of severe obesity (bariatric surgery) may be eligible for benefits when the following plan criteria are met: - Eligible patients must be adults (over age 18) or adolescents (between the ages of 11 and 17) - The patient has a documented body mass index (BMI) of 40 or greater or 35-39.9 with at least one clinically significant obesity-related comorbidity A statement from a physician, physician's assistant, nurse practitioner, licensed mental health provider, or registered dietician that the individual has failed previous attempts to achieve and maintain weight loss by medical management.
+A thorough multidisciplinary evaluation has been completed within the previous six months which includes ALL of the following: a description of the proposed procedure a separate medical evaluation from a physician other than the requesting surgeon that includes both a recommendation for bariatric surgery as well as a medical clearance for surgery unequivocal clearance for bariatric surgery by a mental health provider a nutritional evaluation by a physician or registered dietician